 - Wear loose clothes to avoid any irritation to the wounds.

 - Avoid swimming and getting into a hot tub for at least two weeks.

 - If you notice signs of infections such as high fever, oozing pus, unbearable pain, or bleeding, do not be afraid to reach out to your doctor.

 Laparoscopy is a safe procedure to diagnose and treat several medical conditions.
 However, you need to have adequate knowledge and detailed understanding of the procedure to ensure faster recovery and better health.
-So, do not shy away from asking questions to your surgical gastroenterologist and trust his/her advice for a successful surgical procedure.
+So, do not shy away from asking questions to your laparoscopic GI surgeon and trust his/her advice for a successful surgical procedure.